 The number of competitive admission seats vary from year to year.

 Competitive students may apply in the junior year if pursing a 3+3 program, or senior year, or as an alum.

-STEP 1: Complete the Graduate Studies Application to Carroll
+STEP 1: Complete the Graduate Studies Application

 STEP 2: Complete and submit the following within the application status portal after submission of your application:

-- Describe a meaningful experience in your life.
+- Personal Statement - Describe a meaningful experience in your life.
 Reflect on how that experience influenced your personal growth, such as your attitudes or perceptions.

-- Health science statement
+- Health Science Statement

 STEP 3: Submit Official GRE Record to Carroll University (School Code 1101, Dept. Code 0619)